 My favorite photo of Tim, from that time period.
 I believe this was taken during the time the entire Source Family was travelling around the Bay Area.

 This is a grainy photograph taken from a newspaper article about The Source Family wandering aimlessly around The Bay Area for a time; and this photo happened to capture me bending down reaching into a box, holding my son.
 I can honestly say that this time of being on the road was the most fun, because it broke up the monotony of the rest of the time spent in The Source Family, never being able to go anywhere or do anything.
-Also, I got a new used flowered hand-me-down dress that to me felt like getting something new.
+Also, I got a used flowered hand-me-down dress that to me felt like getting something new.
 But, the other reason that I particularly like this photo is because it also shows the imposing figure of Les Adam walking towards me.
-Les passed away a few months ago, and he was one of the kindest and best of men.
+Les passed away a few months ago, and was one of the kindest men.